jeesung-ahn/jeesung-ahn.github.io/index.md

   </div>

 <div class="column" markdown="1">
 In this study, we adopted the Round Robin design wherein entire members of campus social groups were recruited.
 Participants rated themselves and their peers' likability, attractiveness, and influence over others.
-Here, we asked three questions: 1) is there a discrepancy between social traits (i.e., likability, attractiveness, influence over others) that are evaluated by self *vs.* peers?; 2) would underevaluating one's social traits be associated with poorer mental health?; 3) would underevaluating one's social traits be associated with thinking more about their peers' thoughts and feelings?
+Here, we asked three questions: 1) is there a discrepancy between social traits (i.e., likability, attractiveness, influence over others) that are evaluated by self *vs.* peers?; 2) would under-evaluating one's social traits be associated with poorer mental health?; 3) would under-evaluating one's social traits be associated with thinking more about others' thoughts and feelings?

  </div>
 </div>
 <br>
-<div align="center"><font size="+1"><strong> Using machine learning to promote healthy eating </strong></font></div><
+<div align="center"><font size="+1"><strong> Using machine learning to promote healthy eating </strong></font></div>
 [\[Data+Code in GitHub\]](https://github.com/jeesung-ahn/Nutrients_Project_ModernDataMining){:target="_blank"}  [\[Wharton Data Science Live\]](http://jh-cai.com/modern-data-mining/dsl.html){:target="_blank"}
 <br>
 <div class="row">